Johann-S/bs-stepper/README.md

 Pass your `Stepper` DOMElement

 - `options` (optional)
-  - default value: `{ linear: true }`
+  - default value: `{ linear: true, animation: false }`
   - type: `Object`

-  Allows you to choose if you want a linear stepper or not
+  Allows you to choose if you want a linear stepper or not and if you want to animate when the content will be displayed.

 ### next